VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

-# Anomaly Detection with vmanomaly and vmalert
+# Getting started with vmanomaly

 **Prerequisites**
 - In the tutorial, we'll be using the following VictoriaMetrics components: